Updated: August 3, 2020

-The number one rule for saving money and your sanity is by planning out your strategy.
+The number one rule for saving money on back to school shopping and your sanity is by planning out your strategy.

-If you plan things out then you will have much less stressed and you won’t buy things you don’t need or already have.
+If you plan things out then you will have much less stress and you won’t buy things you don’t need or already have.

-Why go and spend time and energy buying things you already have!?!
+Why go and spend time, money, and energy buying things you already have!?!
 Do you really need more crayons?
 Pencils?
 Notebooks?
 Do you still have the ruler you bought last year or is your son’s back-pack still in good shape?